How to permanently remove ?m=1 from URLs in Blogger

 2. Go to Workers & Pages section and click on Create application.

-3. Go to Workers tab and click on Create Worker and rename the worker as remove-m-worker.
+3. Go to Workers tab and click on Create Worker and rename the worker as prevent-m-redirect-blogger.

 5. Now click on Edit code and replace the existing code with the following code: